 Mason District Hospital makes every effort to ensure that your hospital experience is as comfortable and convenient as possible.
 The following information is designed to help answer some of the most frequently asked questions that you or your family may have during your stay.
-If you have any further questions, please feel free to contact Stephanie Stephens, Patient Service Coordinator at (309) 543-8594
+If you have any further questions, please feel free to contact Patient Service at (309) 543-8594.

 The Patient Service Coordinator provides a channel through which all inpatients, outpatients and their families can gain answers to questions, seek solutions to problems and obtain responses to concerns or unmet needs.
 We seek to demonstrate to all patients, their families and friends the concern and responsiveness of our staff in meeting the needs of each individual.